cnweiss/scAR/README.md

 # scAR
+Simulating and fitting scAR models.

-R codes for class of scAR models
+R codes used for simulations and data analysis.